Xendaine99/ISTE-WEBPAGES/README.md

 # ISTE-WEBPAGES
-Repository contains the frontend under the 'content ' branch and backend for the webpages of ISTE website To be used for Registration purpose
+Repository contains the frontend under the 'client' branch and backend for the webpages of ISTE website To be used for Registration purpose